 Academic advising is a shared responsibility of the student and the faculty academic advisor.
 Ultimately, the completion of degree requirements and submission of all necessary documentation is the student's responsibility.
 It is the faculty advisor's responsibility to provide the student with accurate information about degree and program requirements, as well as professional guidance.
 When a student is admitted to the LIS Program, an academic advisor is assigned.
-All LIS faculty are prepared to advise students in their selection of courses, filing of the Coursework Plan, and other program requirements.
-The academic advisor works with the student to complete and approve the Coursework Plan, select the Practicum or Capstone option, and submit necessary documentation for transfer credits or other coursework-related documentation.
-The academic advisor also guides the student in development of the student's professional goals.
-All of the LIS faculty members are available for career guidance.
-However, only the academic advisor should give the student academic program advice and approvals.
+All LIS faculty are prepared to advise students in their selection of courses, completing and filing the course work plan, and other program requirements.
+The academic advisor works with the student to complete and approve the course work Plan, select the Culminating Internship or Capstone option, and submit necessary documentation for transfer credits or other coursework-related documentation.
+The academic advisor also guides the student in the development of the student's professional goals.
+All of the LIS faculty members are available for career guidance; however, only the academic advisor should give the student academic program advice and approvals.
 Faculty members generally work on nine-month contracts during the regular academic year.
 During the summer, students may need to work with the Library and Information Science Lead Faculty if their advisor is not on campus.
 The LIS Advising Checklist for Students (below) indicates the necessary advising activities and chronology.